naturaone/paramita/README.md

 - NonCommercial & NoDerivatives: Commercial use and modification are prohibited.

-- Common Heritage of Humanity: All implementation must be non-profit, open, and for the public good.
+- Common Heritage of All: All implementation must be non-profit, open, and for the public good.

 - Irrevocable: This license is irrevocable; any violation will result in immediate termination of rights.